 If you haven’t insured your vehicle, you will be required to pay a fee for each day the vehicle is uninsured, to the Norwegian Motor Insurers’ Bureau (TFF) (section 17a of the Motor Insurance Act).
-This will come into force starting 1st March 2018.
+This came into force 1st March 2018.
 For cars, the fee is 150 kroner * for each day the car is uninsured, other amounts apply to mopeds, trucks, ATV’s etc. In addition to the fee, a motor insurance tax is required from the authorities.
 See rates.

 Failure to pay the omission fee and the motor insurance tax will result in debt collection.

 Please note that the omission fee is not an insurance.

 All vehicles, such as cars, mopeds, motorcycles, tractors and buses, etc., which have the license plates on or have status as registered, must be insured.
 This is legally required after bilansvarsloven (section 15).
 If the vehicle has the license plates on or has status as registered, it must be insured even if it’s not in use or not in a drivable condition.

 The liability insurance (motor insurance) covers damage to someone else's vehicle or property, it also covers any personal injury to anyone involved in an accident.

 It is illegal to use the vehicle without a valid liability insurance (motor insurance).
 If an accident occurs, the owner of the uninsured vehicle may be penalized and held financially liable for any damage that occurs.